XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-02/Readme.md

-# Add Calendar integration to your app
+# Exercise 2 - Add Calendar integration to your app

-In this hands-on lab we will add calendar intergation to our app. this way an attendee can add a session he likes to his agenda
+In this hands-on lab we will add calendar integration to our app. this way an attendee can add a session they like to their agenda.

 Goals for this lab:
 - [Create an abstraction for setting reminders](#1)